 - Accountability – Promises are made from both parties, but lack of mutual accountability, follow-up and follow through make the commitments meaningless.

 Leader #2 (Great Leader).
-His Sales Cadence will be consistent, predictable, and will have a well-defined purpose.
+His or her Sales Cadence will be consistent, predictable, and will have a well-defined purpose.

 - Pipeline Calls are made weekly.
 As a result, this Sales Leader knows the status of all the major accounts in the Pipeline, as well as if there are any promising opportunities to look forward to down the road.